3.4 miles up Flagstaff Road, to Realization Point, then 0.5 miles on Flagstaff Summit Road.

 If you haven't paid a visit to the Flagstaff Nature Center, located on Flagstaff Summit, please stop by during the summer and fall months.
 It is open and staffed by volunteers from 10:30 a.m. to 4 p.m. on Saturdays and Sundays, Memorial Day weekend through Labor Day weekend.

 This area is identified as being popular with people using wheelchairs.
 See the Accessible Trails Page for details.

 Picnic tables, grills, and trash cans located around Flagstaff Summit.
 Learn about reserving the picnic facilities and the Sunrise Amphitheater.

 Bicycles are allowed on Flagstaff Summit Road and Chapman Drive, but not on other trails in the area.
 Other bike trails on OSMP.

 Learn about bringing your dog to OSMP.
 All dogs must be leashed in the Trailhead Leash Area.
-Beyond the trailhead, dog control requirements vary from trail to trail, so carefully watch for dog regulation signs at trailheads and trail intersections, and check the Dog Regulations by Area page before your trip.
+Beyond the trailhead, dog control requirements vary from trail to trail, so carefully watch for dog regulation signs at trailheads and trail intersections.
 Dogs are prohibited on the Boy Scout Trail.
 On most other OSMP trails in this area, dogs must be on a hand-held leash at all times unless they meet the voice and sight control standard and display a City of Boulder Voice and Sight tag.
 Dog excrement removal is required by law.